 When you don't need a licence

-You don't need a licence if you are not charging for a service you are delivering, such as:
+You don't need a licence if you are not charging for a service, or you're carrying out activities such as:

 • playing informal sports with friends or family